chill117/lnurl-node/README.md

 The lnurl specification defines a few possible "subprotocols" that client and server software can implement.
 The subprotocols that are supported are described here in this section.

 Each subprotocol has two tables of parameters - server and client.
-The server parameters table details the parameters that you are required to provide when generating a new LNURL via [generateNewUrl()](#generateNewUrl).
+The server parameters table details the parameters that you are required to provide when generating a new LNURL.
 The client parameters are to be provided by the user's wallet application during the process of executing the respective LNURL subprotocol.

 ### channelRequest